IndigoUnited/js-dejavu/README.md

 var ComplexClass = Class({
     $extends: SomeClass,

-    foo: function (param1, $param2) {    // It's ok, was augmented with an additional optional argument
+    foo: function (param1, $param2) {    // Although it's signature is not equal, was augmented with an additional optional argument, so it's valid
         // Do something here
     }
 });